Trias Trading Down 0.1% Over Last 7 Days (TRY)

-Trias (CURRENCY:TRY) traded 0.5% lower against the dollar during the 24-hour period ending at 14:00 PM Eastern on July 3rd.
-One Trias coin can now be bought for about $0.0003 or 0.00000000 BTC on cryptocurrency exchanges.
-Over the last week, Trias has traded 0.1% lower against the dollar.
-Trias has a market capitalization of $608,556.11 and approximately $1.00 worth of Trias was traded on exchanges in the last day.
+Trias (CURRENCY:TRY) traded 0.5% lower against the US dollar during the 24 hour period ending at 15:00 PM ET on July 7th.
+One Trias coin can now be bought for about $0.0003 or 0.00000000 BTC on popular exchanges.
+Trias has a market cap of $608,556.11 and approximately $1.00 worth of Trias was traded on exchanges in the last 24 hours.
+Over the last seven days, Trias has traded 0.1% lower against the US dollar.

 - DREP [old] (DREP) traded down 19.5% against the dollar and now trades at $1.96 or 0.00003399 BTC.